-If I I had to choose my favorite sweet breakfast to eat over and over again for the rest of mi life, french toast would be my choice.
 French toast is just so incredibly easy, flavorful, and with that soggy, eggy, syrupy texture, you can't go wrong.
-I have a variety of different french toasts on my website, but this apple cinnamon brioche french toast casserole recipe wins each and every time.
+This apple cinnamon brioche french toast casserole recipe wins each and every time.
 Plus, it's a great overnight option for breakfast, too!

 Just like my pear french toast bake, tiramisu french toast, and my croissant french toast version, this recipe calls for simple ingredients and will satisfy anyone who indulges in it.